platomav/BIOSUtilities/README.md

 #### **Compatibility**

 Should work at all Windows, Linux or macOS operating systems which have Python 3.10 or newer support.

+Note: On Linux and macOS, you'll need to compile TianoCompress from sources as no pre-built binary exists.

 #### **Prerequisites**